nttcslab/japanese-dialog-transformers/README.md

 ### Finetuning with Persona-chat and EmpatheticDialogues
 By finetuning the Pretrained model with PersonaChat or EmpatheticDialogues, you can create a model that is almost identical to the finetuned model provided.

 If you have your own dialogue data, you can place the data in the same format in data/*/raw and perform Finetune on that data.
-Please note, however, that we do not allow the release or distribution of Finetune models under the LISENCE.
+Please note, however, that we do not allow the release or distribution of Finetune models under the LICENSE.
 You can release your own data and let a third party run Finetune from this model.

 #### Downloading and converting datasets